cosijoeza/aplicationC-SqlServer/README.md

 # Vectorstat Karate

-Karate is the only open-source tool to combine API test-automation, mocks, performance-testing and even UI automation into a single, unified framework.
-[Karate Labs](https://www.karatelabs.io/company) and
+Karate is the only open-source tool to combine API test-automation, mocks, performance-testing and even UI automation into a single, unified framework.\
-[Karate Official Repository](https://github.com/karatelabs/karate).
+You can find more information about this tool in: [Karate Labs](https://www.karatelabs.io/company) and [Karate Official Repository](https://github.com/karatelabs/karate).

 To run Karate we need to have installed Java and Maven.